Volta FDA arrests drug peddler for selling 'holy water'

 Andrews Agbena, an itinerant drug peddler has been arrested by the Volta Regional Directorate of the Food and Drug Authority (FDA) for selling "Adomfe" water that he claimed could cure myriads of ailments in Ho.

-At the time of arrest, Agbena had labelled 136 of the 1.5-litre bottles of the 'wonder water', which he claimed could cure stroke, eye and ear problems, waist pain, diabetes, blood pressure, body pains, sexual weakness, asthma, gonorrhoea, stomach ulcer, urinal problems, white, rheumatism, headache among others, which he was selling for GHC10.00 per bottle.
+At the time of arrest, Agbena, had labelled 136 of the 1.5 litre bottles of the "wonder water", which he claimed could cure stroke, eye and ear problems, waist pain, diabetes, blood pressure, body pains, sexual weakness, asthma, gonorrhea, stomach ulcer, urinal problems, white, rheumatism, headache among others, which he was selling for GHC10.00 per bottle.

 The water, he claimed, works both physically and spiritually.